Defence Against Restrictive Covenants and Breach of Confidence for Ex-Employee

-Since Virtuoso Legal had successfully defended Jing against the claims made by FreshAsia, Jing was entitled to his legal costs to be reimbursed by his former employer.
-However, because FreshAsia’s poor behaviour in bringing the proceedings, rejecting a reasonable offer from Jing to settle and continuing the proceedings to trial when they ought to have known they would have been defeated, the specialist team at Virtuoso Legal managed to successfully argued that FreshAsia ought to reimburse Jing’s costs on the “indemnity” rather than standard basis.
+Since Virtuoso Legal had successfully defended Jing against the claims made by FreshAsia and highlighted FreshAsia’s poor behaviour in bringing the proceedings (rejecting a reasonable offer from Jing to settle and continuing the proceedings to trial when they ought to have known they would have been defeated) the team successfully argued that FreshAsia ought to reimburse Jing’s costs on the “indemnity” rather than standard basis.
 The indemnity basis means that, usually, the receiving party receives a more favourable percentage of his total costs.
 As a result, Jing received over £140,000 from FreshAsia.

 When it comes to the interim injunctions, the court will consider the practical realities of the case.
 There are cases, especially when it comes to non-compete clauses where the injunction would have a particularly severe impact upon the person – and these injunctions will be granted only where the court is reasonably satisfied that the claim will succeed.